The Estuary Partnership Board members represent the diverse and various interests of those who live, work and recreate on the lower Columbia River.

 Federal Government, US Environmental Protection Agency

-Mary Lou is the Columbia River Coordinator for the Office of Water and Watersheds at Region 10 U.S. EPA.
+Mary Lou has worked for state, federal, and tribal government for over 35 years, specializing in watershed and river protection and restoration efforts.
+Mary Lou was on the team that created EPA’s National Estuary Program and worked to get Congressional authorization for the program in the 1987 Clean Water Act amendments.
+Mary Lou worked with the Columbia River Inter-Tribal Fish Commission on loan from EPA and helped to create the Tribal watershed program, which is the basis for salmon restoration work efforts in the Columbia River Basin.
+Since 1997, Mary Lou has served as the Columbia River Coordinator for the US Environmental Protection Agency, Region 10.
 She leads the Columbia River Toxics Reduction Strategy, the Columbia River Toxics Reduction Working Group, and the implementation of the 2010 Columbia River Basin Toxics Reduction Action Plan.
-Mary Lou led the collaboration for the Oregon Water Quality Standards human health criteria and is currently leading the collaboration with Idaho Tribal Governments to address Idaho human health criteria revisions.
-Mary Lou also provides senior EPA representation on regional Columbia River Treaty work efforts.
-She has had over thirty years of experience with state, federal, and tribal government in watershed and river management issues.
-Mary Lou has a Bachelor's degree in Geography from Virginia Tech and a Master's degree in Geography from University of Maryland.
+Mary Lou led the collaboration for the Oregon Water Quality Standards human health criteria, which led to the most protective state human health Clean Water Act criteria in the US and is currently leading the collaboration and Tribal fish consumption surveys with Idaho Tribal Governments to address Idaho human health criteria revisions to more adequately protect high fish consumers in Idaho.
+Mary Lou also provides senior EPA representation on Columbia River Treaty work efforts.
+Mary Lou has a B.A. in Geography from Virginia Tech and an M.A. degree in Geography from University of Maryland.

 Federal Government, US Environmental Protection Agency

 Yvonne is an Aquatic Ecologist with the U.S. EPA.
-For the last fifteen years, she has worked in EPA’s Oregon Operations Office in Portland as the Oregon Wetland and Watershed coordinator and the Lower Columbia River Estuary Program Manager for EPA Region 10.
+For the last 20 years, she has worked in EPA’s Oregon Operations Office in Portland as the Oregon Wetland and Watershed Coordinator and the Lower Columbia River Estuary Program Manager for EPA Region 10.
 She previously worked with the U.S. Army Corps of Engineers.
 Her work with EPA is focused on the technical and policy aspects of the Clean Water Act (CWA), including Section 404.
-Her practicable experience includes work in: wetland delineation and assessment, 404(f) exemptions, enforcement, mitigation, CWA jurisdiction, 404 program assumption, and wetland restoration; as well development of wetland research projects and the management of wetland development grants for states, tribes, and local governments.
+Her practicable experience includes work in wetland delineation and assessment, 404(f) exemptions, enforcement, mitigation, CWA jurisdiction, 404 program assumption, and wetland restoration, as well development of wetland research projects and the management of wetland development grants for states, tribes, and local governments.
 Yvonne is a licensed wetlands biologist.
-She earned a B.S. in Wildlife Biology from Louisiana Tech University and a M.S. in Marine Ecology from Texas A&M.
+She earned a B.S. in Wildlife Biology from Louisiana Tech University and an M.S. in Marine Ecology from Texas A&M.

 Federal Government, National Oceanic and Atmospheric Administration

-Rob Walton is a Senior Policy Advisor with NOAA Fisheries.
-He has been with NOAA for eleven years and has worked on ESA salmon and steelhead issues for over 20 years.
+Rob is a Senior Policy Advisor with NOAA Fisheries.
+He has been with NOAA for fourteen years and has worked on ESA salmon and steelhead issues for over 23 years.
 Among a wide variety of former jobs, Rob was Acting Ombudsman for the State of Alaska.
-Rob currently is NOAA's coordinator for implementing the Upper Willamette Recovery Plan, and he is writing the proposed recovery plan for Oregon Coast Coho.
-Rob holds a B.S.E.E. from the University of Washington, and a M.S.E. in Science and Public Policy from the University of Washington.
+Rob currently is NOAA's coordinator for implementing the Oregon Coast, Lower Columbia, and Upper Willamette Recovery Plans and he is helping draft the proposed recovery plan for Puget Sound Steelhead.
+Rob holds an M.S.E. in Science and Public Policy from the University of Washington and a B.S.E.E. from the University of Washington.